Colon Cancer – What Is It?

 In conclusion, colon cancer is a major public health concern and is the 2nd most common cancer in Malaysia.

-Screening lowers the incidence and mortality of colon cancer and colon cancer is preventable through removal of premalignant polyps and is curable if detected and treated early.
+Screening lowers the incidence and mortality of colon cancer and colon cancer is preventable through the removal of premalignant polyps and is curable if detected and treated early.